ted-scanlan/CV/README.md

 **Fast learner**

 Software development is a constantly evolving field, and there is always something new and exciting to learn.
-Whether it be a new technology ( React Native), a new concept or a new problem, I am quick to pick up on things.
+Whether it be a new technology, a new concept or a new problem, I am quick to pick up on things.
 I am currently at the research and planning stage of a personal project, where I hope to  use geofencing and image recognition of buildings (using python and openCV) to create virtual tour guide through camera phones!

 **Attention to detail**